 Beets are a love-hate vegetable.
 People seem to be either in the “dirt” camp (hate them) or the “earthy” camp (love them).
 Even though my husband hates them, I love them and often roast fresh beets for myself.
-I add roasted beets to salads or enjoy them as a side dish.
+Add roasted beets to salads or enjoy them as a side dish.
 They are so easy to make.
+Give this recipe a try.

 How to Roast Beets

-Roast beets for 45-60 minutes or until you can pierce them through with a sharp paring knife.
+Roast beets for about 45 minutes or until you can pierce them through with a sharp paring knife or a thin tool like a cake tester or metal skewer.
 Timing will depend on the size of the beets.
 When the beets are tender, remove them from the oven and cool until you can handle them.

 Beets have high staining power, so handle them with care.
 Wear a full cover apron and have paper towels handy.
 To remove the outer layer, rub the beets with paper towels until they are smooth.